m-kratochvil/homelab/readmetest.md

 **Important:** We aim to run anisble on python3 as 2.7 is running out of support in 2020.
 If your system's default python3 interpreter (find with `python3 -V`) is anything below python 3.5, you must switch the systems default python3 interpreter or create the python virtual environment explicitly with the `python3.5` binary.

 ### **2. Running on Docker**
-Having ansible go over a jumphost everytime did not prove to be reliable.
-We therefore built a docker container that is able to run ansible.
+We provide an option to install this repository into a pre-made Docker container that can run Ansible.
+The two main benefits of the Docker option are:
+- more reliable when the Docker container is deployed in an environment with direct connectivity to the target devices, without the need to cross a jumphost
+- ease of installation on systems with Docker already installed.
+All pre-requisites and dependencies are already built into the container

 After you clone the repository, start the container executing `./start-docker.sh`.
 It will automatically mount the ccloud-net directory into `/ccloud-net` of the docker container.
 The script asks you for the user to use for authentication against ssh endpoints.
 If you have the need to tunnel all traffic, through a jumphost, use `sshuttle-eu` which will use `jump01.cc.eu-de-1.cloud.sap` as tunnel host.

 ### **3. Repository and execution environment install**
-Clone this repo using ssh (if ssh key or ssh-agent forwarding present) or alternitvely https
+Clone this repo using ssh (if ssh key or ssh-agent forwarding present) or alternitvely https:
 ```bash
 git clone https://github.wdf.sap.corp/Infrastructure-Automation/ccloud-net.git
 #or